 - the production of several different publications for distribution throughout the nation including:

 - A ‘Compendium of Registered, Accredited and Recognised Institutions, Awarding Bodies and Programmes’ which is updated regularly.

-- A New Journal on Quality Assurance in Higher Education which is currently being developed.
-This will provide the region with another option for getting articles on various quality assurance issues published.
+- A New Journal on Quality Assurance in Higher Education which will provide the region with another option for getting articles on various quality assurance issues published.

 ACTT observes its Annual Quality Assurance Month between October and November.
 The major aim of this is to sensitise the public to the importance of quality in higher education and it facilitates the cross fertilisation of ideas among key stakeholders.
 As part of Quality Assurance Month ACTT hosts conferences, fora and other events in collaboration with local and international partners to bring to the fore various higher education and quality assurance issues.